raarevalo96/laravel-excel-seeder/README.md

 ```

 Important note: as with seeding traditional seeder classes individually, when seeding individual sheets if the truncate option is true,
-relations with cascade delete will be deleted.
+relations with cascade delete will also be deleted.

 ## Excel Text Markdown Output for Branch Diffs
 After running the database seeder, a subdirectory will be created using